rxcle/rxindi-support/help.md

 ## Statements

 Statements are instructions that tell Rxindi what to do.
 They are placed directly inside an InDesign Text Frame (or actually: Story).
-Rxindi supports many different statements, for example: `OUTPUT`, `IF`, `LOOP` and more.
-Every statement is associated with a single character, e.g. the `OUTPUT` statement is represented by the "equals" character: `=` .
+Rxindi supports many statements, for example: `OUTPUT`, `IF`, `LOOP` and more.
+Every statement is associated with a single character, e.g. the `OUTPUT` statement is represented by the "equals" character: `=`.

 In order to separate Rxindi statements from regular content in an InDesign Text Frame, they are placed in a _Placeholder_.
 The Rxindi placeholder format is `${...}`, where `...` represents the actual instruction statement(s) that you want to perform.